collective/collective.z3cform.widgets/README.rst

         :width: 600px

     This widget uses the `jQuery Tokeninput`_ plugin.

-    If you install collective.z3cform.widgets in a Plone site it will replace every ICategorization subjects field's widget with this one.
+    If you install collective.z3cform.widgets in a Plone site it will replace every ICategorization subjects field's widget of any Dexterity-based content type with this one.

 **MultiContentSearchFieldWidget**
     A widget to add a dynamic list of objects.
 This works as a widget for